gzito/jamengine/README.md

  - Many formats supported for 3D model loading

 ## Dependencies
-It is recommended to download dependencies yourself and build them from sources.
+You have to download dependencies yourself and build them from sources.

- -  gc 8.0.4
+ -  gc 8.0.4 (The Boehm-Demers-Weiser conservative garbage collector)
  -  glm 0.9.9.6
  -  Box2D 2.3.0
  -  assimp 5